pattern-lab/patternlab-node/packages/docs/src/docs/pattern-including.md

 To include one pattern within another, for example to create a molecule from several atoms, you can either use:

 - a shorthand include syntax or
-- the default include syntax for the template language you're using (e.g. Mustache, Twig, Handlebars).
+- the default include syntax for the template language you're using (e.g. Handlebars, Twig).

 ## The Shorthand Include Syntax